boonecabaldev/BC-Portfolio/VimBuffersWindows.md

      1        %a   "[No Name]"                    line 1
 ```

-All of these fields are self-explanitory except for Indicator.
+All of these fields are self-explanatory except for Indicator.
 Here is an excerpt from the vim help for `:ls`:

 ```text
 u    an unlisted buffer (only displayed when [!] is used)